-Lauren Lee [01:04:17] And what were the biggest things that you wanted for your kids to try to instill in your kids?
+Lauren Lee [01:04:17] And what were the biggest things that you wanted for your kids or tried to instill in your kids?

-Celestine Beasley [01:04:35] And try to make a life for yourself.
+Celestine Beasley [01:04:25] To be a loving child, to love each other, and most of all, to love yourself.
+And try to make a life for yourself.
 Go to school.
-Get a good education.
-So you can make your way.
+Get a good education so you can make your way.
 You don’t have to depend on nobody to take care of you.

-Lauren Lee [01:04:54] As your kids have gotten older, you know, are you proud of all your kids?
+Lauren Lee [01:04:54] As your kids have gotten older, you know, are you proud of your—all your kids?